coderschool/codercomm-fe/docs/steps/02-authentication-system.md

         // --- State Properties ---

         // Auth State
-        isAuthenticated: false, // Is the user currently logged in?
-        isInitialized: false,   // Has the app checked for an existing token?
         currentUser: null,      // Holds the logged-in user object

         // Other State (Example - we might add more later)